felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 desirable in the future, like Pokémon trading cards.
 This was so wrong.
 As a student, I was depriving myself of potentially useful learning tools in fear of wasting resources (money).
-I was like a mechanic who used his hands because he was afraid of breaking a wrench.
-Maybe I did this naturally since I was used to owning collectible items (see [how and why I got rid of my video game collection](/posts/2021/03/selling-my-video-game-collection-the-hoarding-project/)).
+I was like a boxer who was afraid  to damage his punching bag.
+Maybe I had this mindset since I was used to owning collectible items (see [how and why I got rid of my video game collection](/posts/2021/03/selling-my-video-game-collection-the-hoarding-project/)).
-Whatever the reason, I'm glad I got through my studies despite this backwards mindset, because I don't plan on doing this ever again.
+Whatever the reason, I'm glad I made it this far despite this backwards mindset, because I don't plan on doing this ever again.

 So there you have it.
 Now you know why I believe a curved book spine is beautiful.
 It means